AdobeDocs/analytics.en/help/components/cda/faq.md

 ## How far back does CDA stitch visitors?

-* **If using a device graph**, Adobe keeps device stitching data for approximately 30 days.
-If a device is intitially not identified by the Co-op Graph or Private graph, but is later identified within 30 days, CDA goes back and restates that device as belonging to identified person up to 30 days in the past.
+Adobe keeps device stitching data for approximately 30 days.
+If a device is intitially not identified but is later identified within 30 days, CDA goes back and restates that device as belonging to identified person up to 30 days in the past.
 If some of a user's unidentified behavior falls outside the 30-day lookback window, that portion of the user's journey is not stitched.

-  Adobe keeps device mappings in the Co-op Graph and Private Graph for approximately 6 months.
+* **If using a device graph**, Adobe keeps device mappings in the Co-op Graph and Private Graph for approximately 6 months.
 An ECID that has no activity for more than six months is removed from the graph.
 Data already stitched in CDA is not affected, but subsequent hits for that ECID are treated as a new person.
-* **If using field-based stitching**, Adobe keeps field-based identifiers equal to your report suite's data retention period.
-For most report suites, this period is 25 months.

 ## How does CDA handle timestamped hits?

 Adobe treats timestamped hits as if they were received at the time of the timestamp, not when Adobe received the hit.
-If you use a device graph, timestamped hits older than 1 month are never stitched since they are outside the range Adobe uses for stitching.
+Timestamped hits older than 1 month are never stitched since they are outside the range Adobe uses for stitching.

 ## How does CDA compare to custom visitor IDs?